GCOM7140/group-project/README.md

 that utilize numeric customer data.

 ## Deliverables
-There are a total of three key deliverables for the group project, one status check, a report, and a presentation:
+There are a total of three key deliverables for the group project, a status check, a report, and a presentation:

 ### Status Check
-A 1-2 page memo outlining one or two potential ideas for your Instagram campaign and preliminary analyses (based on secondary and primary data) that could serve as the foundation for your proposed path(s) forward.
+A two page memo outlining a promising idea for your Instagram campaign and preliminary analyses (based on secondary and primary data) that could serve as the foundation for your proposed path forward.
 This memo should offer a high-level description of how you plan to create a data-informed Instagram campaign.
-What month or 30-day period in the June 2022 to May 2023 time frame would you focus on?
+What month or 30-day period in the May 2022 to April 2023 time frame would you focus on?
 Which variables and methods do you plan to leverage to uncover insights, and how might these insights come to life in your Instagram campaign?
 No grade will be assigned to this memo.
 However, it does offer a valuable opportunity for you to get feedback from us on both the scope of your proposed project as well as the analytical strategy you are proposing to implement.
-Submit this memo here no later than 11:59 pm on April 5.
+Submit this memo via Blackboard no later than 11:59 pm on April 5.

 ### Final Submissions
 3. A report of no more than 25 pages, 12-point font, double-spaced (excluding references, exhibits, and appendices).
 We will use the [report guidelines](#report-guidelines) below to assess your report and give you developmental feedback.
-Submit your report along with any scripts and data you used to perform your analyses [here][report-submission-link] no later than 5:00 pm on April 24.
+Submit your report along with any scripts and data you used to perform your analyses via Blackboard no later than 5:00 pm on April 24.

 4. A presentation of no more than 20 minutes, plus up to 10 minutes of Q&A. An agenda will guide when groups present.
 Your peers and your professors will use the [presentation guidelines](#presentation-guidelines) below to assess your presentation and give you developmental feedback.
-Submit your slide deck [here][presentation-submission-link] no later than 5:00 pm on April 24.
+Submit your slide deck via Blackboard no later than 5:00 pm on April 24.

 ## Grading Breakdown